samariwa/AirBnB_clone/README.md

 If the class name doesn't exist, it prints `** class doesn't exist **` (ex: (hbnb) show MyModel) If the id is missing, print `** instance id missing **` (ex: (hbnb) show BaseModel) If the instance of the class name doesn't exist for the id, it prints `** no instance found **` (ex: (hbnb) show BaseModel 121212)
+`./update`
+Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).
+Ex: (hbnb) update BaseModel 1234-1234-1234 email "aibnb@mail.com".
+Usage: update <class name> <id> <attribute name> "<attribute value>" Only one attribute can be updated at the time
+You can assume the attribute name is valid (exists for this model) The attribute value must be casted to the attribute type If the class name is missing, it prints `** class name missing **` (ex: (hbnb) update) If the class name doesn't exist, it prints `** class doesn't exist **` (ex: (hbnb) update MyModel) If the id is missing, it prints `** instance id missing **` (ex: (hbnb) update BaseModel) If the instance of the class name doesn't exist for the id, print ** no instance found ** (ex: (hbnb) update BaseModel 121212)
+If the attribute name is missing, it prints `** attribute name missing **` (ex: (hbnb) update BaseModel existing-id) If the value for the attribute name doesn't exist, it prints `** value missing **` (ex: (hbnb) update BaseModel existing-id first_name)
+All other arguments should not be used (Ex: (hbnb) update BaseModel 1234-1234-1234 email "aibnb@mail.com" first_name "Betty" = (hbnb) update BaseModel 1234-1234-1234 email "aibnb@mail.com") id, created_at and updated_at can't be updated.
+You can assume they won't be passed in the update command Only simple arguments can be updated: string, integer and float.
+You can assume nobody will try to update list of ids or datetime